-a.
+- a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
-If so, specifically describe.

-This is a non-project action that covers the entire city and does not include site-specific development.
-As development occurs and is subject to SEPA review, cultural resources will be evaluated.
-An inventory of listed or eligible sites is available at the State of Washington Department of Archaeology and Historic Preservation (DAHP).
+If so, specifically describe. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+As development occurs and is subject to SEPA review, cultural resources will be reviewed.
+An inventory of listed or eligible sites is available at the State of Washington Department of Archaeology and Historic Preservation (WISAARD). - b.

-b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify such resources.

-This is a non-project action that covers the entire city and does not include site-specific development.
-Potential impacts to landmarks, features, or Native American occupied sites, if any, would be considered at time of application.
-The State of Washington Department of Archaeology and Historic Preservation identifies the potential for cultural resources through an online map (WISAARD).
-A Notice of Application would be provided to various state and local agencies for comment.
+Please list any professional studies conducted at the site to identify such resources. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+Potential impacts to landmarks, features, or Native American occupied sites if any would be considered at time of application.
+The State of Washington Department of Archaeology and Historic Preservation identifies the potential for cultural resources through an online map (WISAARD). - c.

-c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.

-This is a non-project action that covers the entire city and does not include site-specific development.
-Public notice of land use actions are sent to area tribes and the Washington State Department of Archeology and Historic Preservation (DAHP).
+Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+Public notice of land use actions are sent to area tribes and the Washington State Department of Archeology and Historic Preservation (DAHP). - d.

-d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
-Please include plans for the above and any permits that may be required.

-This is a non-project action that covers the entire city and does not include site-specific development.
+Please include plans for the above and any permits that may be required. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
 Public notice of land use actions are sent to area tribes and DAHP.
 New construction must comply with applicable Federal and State requirements regarding historic and cultural resources.